6 South African Soccer Stadiums – World-Class Venues

 Soccer City Stadium

-Soccer City Stadium, also known as FNB Stadium, is one of the largest South African Soccer Stadiums.
+Soccer City Stadium, or FNB Stadium, is one of the largest South African stadiums.
 Situated in Johannesburg, it has a whopping maximum capacity of 94,700.
-The original stadium was built in 1987 and could seat 700,000, but renovations done to ready it for the 2010 FIFA World Cup transformed the stadium into what it is today.
+The original stadium was built in 1987 and could seat 700,000, but renovations were done to prepare it for the 2010 FIFA World Cup, transforming it into what it is today.

-It is a stadium that is dear to South Africans for reasons that don’t include soccer as well.
-It was in this very stadium that Nelson Mandela made his first public appearance in 1990, and three years after that the memorable funeral of Chris Hani was held there as well.
+It is a stadium dear to South Africans for reasons other than soccer.
+It was in this stadium that Nelson Mandela made his first public appearance in 1990, and three years after that, the memorable funeral of Chris Hani was held there as well.

-In 1996 the CAF African Cup of Nations was held here, and South Africa ended up winning.
-The 2010 FIFA World Cup final between Netherlands and Spain was also held at this momentous stadium.
+In 1996, South Africa won the CAF African Cup of Nations.
+The 2010 FIFA World Cup final between the Netherlands and Spain was also held at this momentous stadium.

 It is home to Kaizer Chiefs FC and sits next door to SAFA (South African Football Association).